MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

 Returns a `Promise` object.
 If the call fails, the object is undefined.

-The handlers signature is at least `:$widget` of the object on which the call was made.
-Furthermore all users named arguments to the call defined in `*%user-options`.
+The handlers signature holds at least `:$_widget` extended with all provided named arguments to the call defined in `*%user-options`.
 The handler may return any value which becomes the result of the `Promise` returned from `start-thread`.